 As a better alternative to the complex and inefficient task of actually tracking the sun's position to maintain optimum collector efficiency, SkyTrakker controls the movement of the collector assembly by determining the desired collector position based on the sun's precisely known position in the sky relative to the exact location of the collectors on Earth.
 This ensures that the collector is always in the best position, even if cloud cover blocks the sun momentarily.
 As soon as the cloud or other obstruction clears, the collector is in precise alignment to resume maximum thermal efficiency and there is never a ’’hunt' mode due to the collector being off position.
 A solid-state digital inclinometer is used to ensure the tracking accuracy is maintained to within 0.05°.

-The most precise and accurate positioning algorithms and controller would be of little value without a drive system capable of responding with accuracy to the minute positioning commands generated.
+The most precise and accurate positioning algorithms and the controller would be of little value without a drive system capable of responding with accuracy to the minute positioning commands generated.
 The sun is in continual motion as it tracks across the sky each day and maximum solar efficiency is only attained when the collector is properly focused.
 The very large surfaces of the collector assembly require a substantial support structure.
 Even with state-of-the-art space frame type designs, these structures weigh in at several thousand pounds.
 Additionally, the large surface area of the collector acts as a sail in even a slight breeze.

 The L30 series helical rotary actuators use a low hydraulic displacement to drive through their rotation cycle, which facilitates the use of a small pump and motor to supply the high-pressure fluid to the actuator.
 The self-contained hydraulic fluid system is charged with multi-functional gear oil that ensures long gear life for both the pump and actuator.
 Strict fluid cleanliness standards are used during the production of the drive unit to ensure that the fluid used is of the highest possible cleanliness standards.
 As part of this process, each component is thoroughly cleaned prior to assembly and then the completed actuator is subjected to a computer-controlled cycle test where the fluid is analyzed for particulate size and quantity.
 The actuator is continuously cycled and flushed with fresh ultra-clean fluid until the cleanliness standard is achieved.
-This eliminates the need for filters, and an associated preventative maintenance headache, thereby contributing to overall reduced cost of operation for the entire solar collector field.
+This eliminates the need for filters, and an associated preventative maintenance headache, thereby contributing to the overall reduced cost of operation for the entire solar collector field.
 Coupled with a small electric motor, with support for 110 Vac and 220 Vac single and three-phase power input, is a single gear pump that provides the hydraulic pressure needed to drive the actuator in both the low-speed tracking as well as high-speed stow modes.

-The OnSun system is designed for rapid field installation based on the low number of parts that are involved as well as quick installation and assembly features incorporated into the design.
+The OnSun system is designed for rapid field installation based on the low number of parts that are involved as well as quick installation and assembly feature incorporated into the design.
 The drive system is delivered as a compact, prefabricated package that allows for rapid field deployment.

-This article was contributed by Jessica Howisey, marketing communications manager and Daniel Morgado, applications engineer, Helac Business Unit, Cylinder Division and was originally published by Solar Power World
+This article was contributed by Jessica Howisey, marketing communications manager, and Daniel Morgado, applications engineer, Helac Business Unit, Cylinder Division and was originally published by Solar Power World